Ben Shapiro: 2012–2016: Breitbart News

-In 2012, Shapiro became editor-at-large of Breitbart News, a right-wing website founded by Andrew Breitbart.
+In 2012, Shapiro became editor-at-large of Breitbart News, a news outlet founded by Andrew Breitbart.
 After Breitbart came under the leadership of Steve Bannon, Shapiro attempted to distance himself from him.

-On February 7, 2013, Shapiro published an article claiming Senate sources indicated a group called "Friends of Hamas" was a foreign contributor to Chuck Hagel's Senate confirmation campaign for US Secretary of Defense.
-However, weeks later, Slate reporter David Weigel reported that there was no evidence of such a group's existence.
-Shapiro told Weigel that the story he published was "the entirety of the information [he] had."
-Shapiro later expressed regret over publishing the story.
+Shapiro resigned from his position as editor-at-large of Breitbart News in March 2016 following what he characterized as the website's lack of support for reporter Michelle Fields in response to her alleged assault by Corey Lewandowski, Donald Trump's former campaign manager, in spite of video and eyewitness evidence of the assault.
+In his resignation statement, Shapiro stated, "Steve Bannon is a bully, and has sold out Andrew Breitbart's mission in order to back another bully, Donald Trump; he has shaped the company into Trump's personal Pravda".

-In March 2016, Shapiro resigned from his position as editor-at-large of Breitbart News following what he characterized as the website's lack of support for reporter Michelle Fields in response to her alleged assault by Corey Lewandowski, Donald Trump's former campaign manager, in spite of video and eyewitness evidence of the assault.
-In his resignation statement, Shapiro stated, "Steve Bannon is a bully, and has sold out [the late Breitbart.com founder] Andrew Breitbart's mission in order to back another bully, Donald Trump; he has shaped the company into Trump's personal Pravda".
-After Shapiro's departure, Breitbart published a piece, falsely attributed to Shapiro's father's pseudonym, saying, "Ben Shapiro betrays loyal Breitbart readers in pursuit of Fox News contributorship", which Breitbart later deleted.
-Despite being critical of Bannon, Shapiro defended Bannon when he was accused of antisemitism.
+Shapiro defended Bannon when he was accused of antisemitism.